transcom/mymove/README.md

 git clone git@github.com:transcom/mymove.git
 ```

-Please check out the code in a directory like `~/Projects/mymove` and NOT in your `$GOPATH`.
+Please check out the code in a directory like `~/Projects/mymove`.
+You can check the code out anywhere EXCEPT
+inside your `$GOPATH`.
 As an example:

 ```shell
 mkdir -p ~/Projects